 In March 1932, 60,000 school children were given the chance to walk across the Sydney Harbour Bridge, days ahead of its official opening (19 March).
 One of those children, 8-year-old Kenneth Jones, was selected by The Melbourne Herald newsreel team to climb to the top of the brand new bridge.
 The fearless boy doesn't seem to be wearing a safety harness, as he says to the camera that 'they look like ants down there!'.

-We included this film in our Harbour Bridge 85th anniversary curated collection.
+We included this film in our Harbour Bridge curated collection.
 On 13 March, Seven News Sydney ran a story about our online exhibition, including this remarkable footage.
 Journalist Chris Maher asked the public to help us find little Kenneth Jones and, less than 12 hours later, the Jones family contacted us!

 It’s not every day that you’re watching the news and a family member pops up.